saurabhshcs/bootify-spring-security-otp/README.md

 # bootify-spring-security-otp

-This application is not fully implemented, I need to revise it back to solve the issue of the class LoadingCache injection into the application and JavaMailSender api all along.
+This application is discarded as I leveraged my existing application for JWT token based authentication.
+I have added an email api into that send successfully send that jwt token to the mentioned email and it works perfectly.

+So please refer my another repo i.e. bootifyjpajwt